hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/README.md

 lateralityList=(Bottom Top)\
 scaleList=(Large Medium Small)

 After declaring some variables and filenames the main output folder is created.
 Then the script starts iterating through the property ID lists in five nested "for..." loops.
-Every time the script works on a new block size a new subfolder if created.
+Every time the script works on a new block size a new subfolder is created.

 Inside each loop Openscad is launched using this command line, with the property variables set to the correct values: